lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

     content is rather incompressible, it might be a good idea to disable the checkpoint file compression by setting: `export DMTCP_GZIP=0`
-    - Note that all jobs the script deems necessary for your chosen timelimit/interval values are submitted right when first calling the script.
+    - Note that all jobs the script deems necessary for your chosen time limit/interval values are submitted right when first calling the script.
 If your applications take considerably less time than what you specified, some of the individual jobs will be unnecessary.
 As soon as one job does not find a checkpoint to resume from, it will